GRE Sample Papers for Practice

 The Princeton Review portal provides eight full-length tests that have all the test features that are available in the Power prep tests and they mimic the actual test quite accurately.
 Both GRE Quantitative and GRE Verbal Reasoning are section-level adaptive.
 The test also includes one experimental section which is an essential part of the actual GRE paper.
 The experimental section, which could be in either the Quantitative or Verbal Reasoning measure, is not included in the Power Prep tests.
 The addition of the experimental section in the Princeton Review tests helps in building the right mindset and stamina for the GRE.
 The comprehensive score report generated covers aspects such as –

-- time taken for each question
+- Time is taken for each question

-- weak and strong areas
+- Weak and strong areas

-- solutions to the questions
+- Solutions to the questions

-- the usage of strategies
+- The usage of strategies

-- topic-wise and question type-wise analysis
+- Topic-wise and question type-wise analysis

 - Analytical Writing score and tips.